crabyh/WisdomLDA/index.md

 - Yuhan Mao (yuhanm@andrew.cmu.edu)

 ## SUMMARY
-We implemented a parallel and distributed version of Latent Dirichlet allocation algorithm on multiple multi-core CPU machines.
-Basically there will be two levels of optimization: data partition amongst all machines and concurrently Gibbs sampling over local data on each machine.
+We implemented a parallel and distributed version of Latent Dirichlet allocation algorithm on multiple multi-core CPU machines using **MPI** and **OpenMP**.
+Our **32-core** asynchronized master-worker implementation running on AWS (m4.16xlarge instance with the Intel Xeon E5-2686 v4 CPU) achieves a **28x** speed-up over its 2-core baseline when testing on NYTime dataset, which consists of 1 million documents and 100 million terms.

 ## BACKGROUND